Framingham Traffic Accidents

 In 2011, there were seven vehicles involved in fatal collisions in Framingham, MA.
 A total of six fatal accidents occurred citywide over the course of that year, including two crashes caused by impaired drivers.
 There were 13 people involved in the deadly crashes and six people died, including three pedestrians according to City Data.
 Unfortunately, this means there were a higher number of fatalities over the course of that year than in 2010.
 Five fatal accidents involving six people and six vehicles occurred in 2010.
 A total of five people died over the course of that year in crashes, including three pedestrians.

 When motor vehicle collisions are deadly, family members of victims may be able to make a wrongful death claim if someone was to blame for the crash.
 If the victim survives an accident but is left injured, Massachusetts law allows for a personal injury claim to be made to recover compensation for losses.
 A Framingham car accident lawyer can help those who have experienced harm to take legal action and sue or negotiate a settlement.
-Call the Law Offices of Jeffrey S. Glassman today to learn more.Framingham Drivers Face Risks
+Call the Jeffrey Glassman Injury Lawyers today to learn more.Framingham Drivers Face Risks

 Framingham is a city in Middlesex County with a population of 63,318 people as of the 2010 Census.
 Framingham is close to Boston, Worcester, Wayland, Natick, Marlborough, Ashland, and Sudbury.
 It has a vibrant retail community, as well as a great deal of office space and small manufacturing facilities throughout the city.
 Framingham was named as one of the top places in the U.S. to live according to Money Magazine in 2012.